criipto/criipto-signatures-dotnet/README.md

 ### QuerySignatureOrder

-Will return a `Types.SignatureOrder` or null if signature order does not exist.
+Will return a `Models.SignatureOrder` or null if signature order does not exist.

 ```csharp
 using Criipto.Signatures;